ARM-software/vscode-embedded-debug/README.md

 1. Select **Terminal** > **Run Task...** to run the project on your device.

-1. In the drop-down list that opens at the top of the window, select the **embedded-debug.flash:Flash Device** task.
+1. In the drop-down list that opens at the top of the window, select the **embedded-debug.daplink-flash:Flash Device (DAPLink)** task or the **embedded-debug.flash:Flash Device** task.

 1. In the drop-down list that opens at the top of the window, select your device.